longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

 ### Can I send a message from thread-a to thread-b, if thread-b didn’t prepare its looper?
-if thread-a wants to send a message to thread-b, then thread-b's looper should be prepared to retrieve message send by others.it is also possible with HandlerThread to have inter-thread communication.
+If thread-a wants to send a message to thread-b, then thread-b's looper should be prepared to retrieve message send by others.it is also possible with HandlerThread to have inter-thread communication.

 ------